-In collaboration with the APRA Foundation Berlin webmaster, Piper developed a fully computerized procedure for submitting scholarly papers for publication in academic journals that reconciles these two desiderata.
-The procedure, a simple web application template, satisfies the requirements of blind submission and double-blind review, and is also compatible with a robust anti-plagiarism policy.
+In collaboration with the APRA Foundation Berlin web master, Piper developed a fully computerized procedure for submitting scholarly papers for publication in academic journals that reconciled these two desiderata.
+The procedure, a simple web application template, satisfied the requirements of blind submission and double-blind review, and was also compatible with a robust anti-plagiarism policy.
 On 7 April 2011, she publicly announced this application and offered it to any journal that might wish to consider it.
-To date, no journal or individual has expressed interest in this offer.
+No journal or individual expressed interest in this offer.
 But in the process of researching the mechanics of the procedure, she was “compelled to conjure in imagination the philosophy journal in which such a procedure could most easily be put to use, and concluded that [she] would have to establish it [her]self.”
-The result was The Berlin Journal of Philosophy, an innovative experiment that offers a different way of implementing the traditional values of academic research publications.
+The result was The Berlin Journal of Philosophy, an innovative experiment that offered a different way of implementing the traditional values of academic research publications.